Last updated on February 9th, 2025 at 03:05 am

 Extreme irritability, also known as irritable mood, is a psychological state characterized by intense frustration, restlessness, and a heightened sensitivity to irritating stimuli.

-Individuals experiencing extreme irritability often find it difficult to control their emotions and may display impulsive or aggressive behaviour.
+Individuals experiencing extreme irritability often find it difficult to control their emotions and may display impulsive or aggressive behavior.

 This condition can be associated with various mental health disorders such as bipolar disorder, borderline personality disorder, or attention deficit hyperactivity disorder (ADHD).